Michael-Bernasconi/Sparse-Matrix-Vector-Multiplication/README.md

 This repository provides a high-performance, distributed multi-GPU framework for **Sparse Matrix-Vector Multiplication ($y = A \times x$)**, engineered specifically for heterogeneous cluster environments.

-Moving beyond standard single-node execution paths or high-overhead continuous block slicing, this project implements a **1D Cyclic Row-Partitioning Scheme** ($owner(i) = i \pmod P$) mapped over distributed hardware accelerators via standard MPI and CUDA paradigms.
+Evolving from the standard 1D contiguous row-block partitioning layout implemented in the initial project phase—which introduced significant load imbalances on highly irregular datasets—this deliverable transitions the architecture toward a 1D Cyclic Row-Partitioning Scheme ($owner(i) = i \pmod{\text{size}}$, where size represents the total number of MPI ranks).
+This structural shift ensures an even distribution of non-zero elements across distributed hardware accelerators via standard MPI and CUDA paradigms.

 The application architecture was evolved from scratch adhering strictly to **Foster’s Four-Stage Parallel Design Methodology**: